APPRENTICESHIP TRAINING UNDER JESUS CHRIST

 When Jesus chose twelve ordinary people to be with Him, what He intended was not for them to be mere students but apprentices, not to be merely theoretical, but to be very practical.

-Jesus chose His first twelve disciples with an intention to train and equip them not just for the purpose of preaching and teaching God’s Word, but also for the purpose of continuing His works and even doing greater works than what He did (John 14:12, Lk.
+Jesus chose His first twelve disciples, intending to train and equip them to preach and teach God’s Word and continue His works and even doing greater works than what He did (John 14:12, Lk.
 19:13).

 Mark 3:13-15 – NKJV